oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 ----------------------------------
 You can do rolling update of the service using the docker service update command.

+This sample gives you instructions on how to update a WebLogic image in a rolling fashion.
+You might want to update your WebLogic image to update a deployed application, or patch your WebLogic Server, or update the Java version in your image.

 1. If you had shut down the service at the end of the last example, create the service again with three replicas:

 $ docker service create --name city_activity_guide -p 8011:8011 --hostname "msihost" --host "msihost:127.0.0.1" --env "MS_NAME=ms{{.Task.Slot}}" --replicas 3 localhost:5000/12212-summercamps-msiserver:latest